tuxfuxch/yarc/webinterface.yarc/readme.md

 Feedback about the code is also appreciated, since I am not yet that much of a programmer.

-Please contact me over email: esra[a]kummer.to.
+Please contact me on github with bug reports or feature requests: https://github.com/tuxfuxch/yarc/issues